 You will not get in trouble for sharing code with your classmates in order to solve problems.
 The communication guide actually mandates that you share portions of your code if you want to ask a good question.
 If you are worried that you are posting too much code, mark it private and ask the instructor to review it.
-Note that this is a more permissive policy than the standard policy for the program (Links to an external site.).
+Note that this is a more permissive policy than the standard policy for the program).

 You will get a great deal of trouble if you copy code without citing it.
-See the policy on plagiarism (Links to an external site.).
+See the policy on plagiarism.
 Code from lectures is not your own, code from StackOverflow is not your own, code from the Mozilla documentation is not your own.
 If it is not your code, you must cite it.
 If you cite it, you must provide documentation in very great detail of what it is doing so that I know you understand the code you are using.